The Key to a Healthy BackLoni focuses on core stabilization and balance by catching the rebound standing on a rocking board

-"We started with pain control and stretches to increase flexibility," said Stephanie Furnace, one of Loni's therapists.
-"It was a slow process but her willingness to try something new and her feedback allowed us to create a dynamic therapy program tailored for her."
+The therapy program began with pain control and stretches to increase flexibility and although the process was slow, her willingness to try something new and her feedback allowed her therapists to create a dynamic therapy program tailored for her.

-"She was using a wheelchair mainly to avoid pain," continued Laura Thomas Cousar, the other therapist on Loni's team.
-"Her left leg was buckling which was part of the problem, and she had fallen a few times.
+“She was using a wheelchair mainly to avoid pain,” explained Laura Thomas Cousar, one of the therapists on Loni’s team.
+“Her left leg was buckling which was part of the problem, and she had fallen a few times.
 We focused on her stability and her core since that is the key to stabilizing the body and reducing back pain.
-As she progressed in the sixteen weeks here, she graduated to a walker and soon after was walking."
+As she progressed in the sixteen weeks here, she graduated to a walker and soon after was walking.”

 “Now I take walks with my dog and can walk for more than a block,” added Loni.
 “Physical Therapy can do amazing things but you must remember that it is a shared effort: you have to apply yourself, communicate and be highly determined.
 Regaining my ability to walk was a real challenge but I had a big team helping me.”